Out

 artificial cooling through conduction.
 Materials that are

-exposing the permeable structure to an open flame; e.g.,
+coated by simply exposing the permeable structure to an open

-candle soot can be a source of carbon black nanoparticles.
+flame; e.g., candle soot can be a source of carbon black

-more than one layer of the permeable structures to increase
+provide more than one layer of the permeable structures to

-the efficiency of liquid collection.
-For example, in
+increase the efficiency of liquid collection.
+For example,

 Chilean fog, droplets collected on the mesh might blow away.